 3. Does Acupuncture Hurt?

-4. What to expect from an acupuncture treatment?
+4. What to expect from a treatment?

 5. What can Acupuncture Treat?

 6. How many treatments do i need?

 7. How do I prepare for a treatment?